jxxcarlson/elm-markdown/README.md

 that are useful for documents with a lot of mathematics.

 See [markdown.minilatex.app](https://markdown.minilatex.app)
-for a demo of the latest implementation the fancy demo.
+for the latest version the fancy demo.

 **NOTE:** This package is still evolving relatively rapidly.
 I regret publishing so many updates, but I am using it in several apps, and this